tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 requesting client, and SHOULD NOT send more than TicketRequestContents.count NewSessionTicket messages to a requesting client.
 Servers SHOULD place a limit on the number of tickets they are willing to vend to clients.
 Thus, the number of NewSessionTicket messages sent should be the minimum of the server's self-imposed limit and TicketRequestContents.count.
-Servers MUST NOT send more than 255 tickets to clients.
+Servers SHOULD NOT send more than 255 tickets to clients.

 Servers that support ticket requests MUST NOT echo "ticket_request" in the EncryptedExtensions